pubpeer-for-zotero/pubpeer-for-zotero/README.md

 This is the development branch of the pubpeer-for-zotero extension.

+**Please consider contributing by working to resolve our [current list of issues](https://github.com/pubpeer-for-zotero/pubpeer-for-zotero/issues).**

 This extension is still in development and all code currently resides in this dedicated development branch.
 Once the extension is usable the development branch will be merged